Haaland OK’d at Interior, 1st Native American Cabinet head | WTOP

 “Quite honestly, we need (Haaland) to be a success,″ Murkowski said.

 Sen. Martin Heinrich, D-N.M., said he was disappointed at the rhetoric used by Barrasso and other Republicans.
-Heinrich, who lives in Haaland’s district, said she “always has an open door and an open mind” to a range of views.
+Heinrich, who lives in Haaland’s district, called her confirmation historic and said she “always has an open door and an open mind” to a range of views.

+Fellow New Mexico Sen. Ben Ray Luján, who presided over the Senate during the vote on Haaland’s nomination, said she brings “a unique and long-overdue perspective” to the Interior Department’s mission to protect natural resources and honor responsibilities to tribes and other native people.

+“I have no doubt that Secretary Haaland will leave an indelible mark on the Department of Interior, and I look forward to continuing to work with her to make a difference for the people of New Mexico,” he said.

 Associated Press writers Felicia Fonseca in Flagstaff, Ariz., and Matthew Brown in Billings, Mont., contributed to this story.